mendhak/waveshare-epaper-display/README.md

     curl "http://localhost:8080/..."

-On the first screen you should see the auth flow complete, and a new `token.pickle` file appears.
+On the first screen you should see the auth flow complete, and a new `data/token.pickle` file appears.
 The script should now be able to run in the future without prompting required.

 #### Get your calendar ID